paulsemrauboughton/Pytorch-CNN-MNIST/README.md

   <h1>PyTorch-CNN-MNIST</h1>
 </p>

-This repository demonstrates the use of **PyTorch** to train a Convolutional Neural Network (CNN) on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
+This repository is a quick personal project of learning to use PyTorch and learning background of Convolutional Neural Networks(CNN).
+In this repository is my first project which trains a simple CNN on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
 It includes scripts to train the CNN and to use it for classifying user-drawn images of digits.
-By default, trains on 50% of the MNIST training set for faster experimentation.

 ## Overview